 Districts are encouraged to work with their bond counsel to develop a bonding plan which best benefits the school district needs.

 The U.S. Treasury has released the state allocations for the QSCB.
 ARRA authorized $11 Billion in 2009 and 2010 in QSCB nationwide.
 Wisconsin was allocated $170,707,000 in 2009 and $173,392,000 in 2010.

 Forty percent of the authority to issue bonds will be allocated by the Secretary of Education to 100 large local education agencies (LEAs) in proportion to the amount of Title I received by the LEAs.
 Only the Milwaukee Public School (MPS) district ranks in the 100 large local education agencies.
 MPS has been allocated $72,933,000.

 The state allocation will be reduced by the aggregate amount of the allocation to Milwaukee Public Schools (MPS).
 The amount allocated to MPS may be reallocated by the district to the State of Wisconsin.
 Any amount reallocated to the State of Wisconsin may be allocated to other school districts.

 If your district has an interest in the QSCB program, please provide DPI with a letter of interest.
 Your letter should identify the projects by building, QSCB funding expectations by project and confirm the districts commitment to comply with the Davis Bacon prevailing wage requirements.

 DPI will give priority consideration to eligible school districts that have passed a referendum or have a board approved resolution to issue non-referendum debt for the following purposes:

 - Safe and healthful schools.

-In addition, given the amount of current referendum-passed projects statewide, the department will initially limit the allocation of such issuance authorization to 33 percent of the referendum at this time, although this figure could increase depending upon the overall demand for QSCBs.
+Additionally, given the amount of current referendum-passed projects statewide, DPI will initially limit the allocation of such issuance authorization to 33 percent of the referendum at this time (although this figure could increase depending upon the overall demand for QSCBs).